Justin-roy/Firebase_Storage-Flutter/README.md

 # Firebase Storage Flutter

-Simple Firebase Storage Application It's Your File From Local Storage And Upload It to Firebase..
+Simple Firebase Storage Application It's Take Your File From Local Storage And Upload It to Firebase..

 A new Flutter project.